 Using or creating pornography within marriage is always wrong and can never be justified.98 It violates marital chastity and the dignity of the spouses.
 Pornography use within marriage severely damages the spouses' trust and intimacy both because of the pornography use itself and because of the deception and lies usually involved in one spouse hiding his or her behavior from the other.
-It has been identified by divorce lawyers as a major factor in over half of divorces.99 Spouses who discover their husband's or wife's pornography use will often feel betrayed, and many experience a sense of trauma akin to post-traumatic stress disorder.100 Data also indicates that husbands and wives who use pornography can be an aid to marital intimacy, pornography use tends to decrease sexual satisfaction and interest in sex102 and can lead to impotence in men.103 One spouse might also feel degraded by the other's requests for demeaning forms of sexual activity common in pornography.104 In contrast, God's plan for marriage and chastity within marriage brings real happiness and intimacy to couples; the Church wants this for all husbands and wives!
+It has been identified by divorce lawyers as a major factor in over half of divorces.99 Spouses who discover their husband's or wife's pornography use will often feel betrayed, and many experience a sense of trauma akin to post-traumatic stress disorder.100 Data also indicates that husbands and wives who use pornography are more likely to have an extramarital affair.101 Contrary to the common idea that pornography can be an aid to marital intimacy, pornography use tends to decrease sexual